 - Use homemade dressing for the best taste.

 - Stir, taste, and adjust the seasonings before serving.

 - If you're feeling fancy, you can turn this into a layered salad.

-- Serve the salad cold.
+- Serve this cold.

 Loving this pea salad with bacon?
 You'll want to try these other amazing summer salads.

 The pleasure of a 5 star review would be greatly appreciated.

 Pea Salad with Bacon

 - 1 cup bacon, crumbled (roughly 9 slices)

 - 1 cup marble cheese, Colby-Jack, cut in bite-sized cubes